top of page

 Salons

-A literary salon is all about gathering to critique and analyze literature and, in 2023, we gather virtually.
-Join a global community of literature lovers.
+A literary salon is all about gathering to talk about and critique literature and, in 2024, we gather virtually.

 Better than a book club.